-We know these pitches can work: In 2017, Great Day Washington DC invited District of Columbia Sustainable Energy Utility to share ways to save on home energy bills.
+We know these pitches can work: In 2018, WLUC in Michigan covered student efforts to reduce energy waste, while KSNT in Kansas featured the state’s first Energy Efficiency Expo.
+In 2017, Great Day Washington DC invited District of Columbia Sustainable Energy Utility to share ways to save on home energy bills.
 In Honolulu, KOHN2 interviewed Hawai’i Energy Executive Director Brian Kealoha.
 Four States aired a story by KSN-TV in Joplin, Missouri, with energy-saving tips that focused on a regional program to help low-income residents save energy and money.

-Interested in seeing your own company or organization featured in Energy Efficiency Day coverage in 2018?
+Interested in seeing your own company or organization featured in Energy Efficiency Day coverage?
 Here are some story tips to get you started:

 - Switching to LED light bulbs: When reaching out to your local news program, let them know you can demonstrate on television how viewers can save money by switching to LED light bulbs.
 Provide tips on the different kinds of LED bulbs available for homes and businesses.